We've added new PCR tests for swine and bovine diseases -- see our menu for a complete listing.

 Test code:

-S0129 - Ultrasensitive detection of porcine lymphotropic herpesviruses 1 and 2 by real time PCR
+S0129 - Ultrasensitive detection of porcine lymphotropic herpesviruses type 1 and type 2 by real time PCR

 Herpesviruses are widely distributed and have been found in insects, reptiles, amphibians and every species of bird and mammal.
 One important characteristic of herpesvirus infection is that the virus persists in the infected host for life and is frequently reactivated and shed.
 In pigs, five herpesviruses have been identified: pseudorabies virus, porcine cytomegalovirus (PCMV) and three recently identified lymphotrophic herpesviruses, PLHV-1, PLHV-2 and PLHV-3.

 PLHV-1 and -2 are highly homologous to each other but not to PLHV-3.
-The two viruses are widespread in domestic pigs and are closely related to several ruminant gammaherpesviruses, most of which are etiologically implicated in the occurrence of malignant catarrhal fever (MCF), a lymphoproliferative inflammatory disease with an often fatal outcome.
-PLHV-1 and -2 are also related to Epstein-Barr Virus, Human Herpesvirus-8 and other gammaherpesviruses.
+These two viruses are widespread in domestic pigs and are closely related to several ruminant gammaherpesviruses, most of which are etiologically implicated in the occurrence of malignant catarrhal fever (MCF), a lymphoproliferative inflammatory disease with an often fatal outcome.
+PLHV-1 and -2 are also related to Epstein-Barr virus, human herpesvirus-8 and other gammaherpesviruses.

 A recent study (McMahon et al., 2006) in domestic pigs has shown that PLHV1 infections are most common, being found in 74% of animals tested, followed by PLHV3 at 45% and PLHV2 at 21%.
 Infections with multiple PLHV species were frequently detected.